Financially reviewed by Patrick Flood, CFA.

 Conclusion

 M1 Finance is great for medium- to long-term investors.
 It is not great for day traders.
-M1 makes investing quick, simple, easy, and free.
+M1 makes investing quick, simple, and easy at little to no cost.
 M1 allows for as much or as little customization as you want, making it perfect for both seasoned and beginner investors.
 M1 has one of the cheapest margin rates around, and has powerful features that allow for automated, hands-off, set-and-forget passive investing, especially when it comes to low-cost, broad index funds.

 Do the recurring deposits happen before the trading window on the specified day?